MachineIndustries/configurator/README.md

 Before we start digging in any further, here's a quick overview of the interface:

 ![Image of configurator](http://www.machineindustries.co/uploads/guides/configurator-manual/overview.png "configurator main screen")

+1. Selected board. click this to select a keyboard

+2. Connection status. shows the current connection status of your keyboard

+3. Upload button. sends your configuration up to the cloud to compile, then programs it onto your keyboard

+4. Save button. saves your configuration to your computer so you can edit it later

+5. Load button. loads an existing configuration to edit and upload

+6. Keys button. toggles to editing keys

+7. Backlight button. toggles to editing the backlight on supported boards

+8. Keyboard. this is the main area of the app, the keyboard.
+You'll spend the most time here

+9. Layers. used to select which layer the keyboard is showing

+10. Actions. used to select the action of the selected (outlined in green) key

+11. Close button. closes the app

+12. Help button. opens the configurator manual in your browser

+13. Version number. the version of the configurator you're running